sebsilas/musicassessr/README.md

 To build a psychology test, `musicassessr` assumes and provides some core use cases:
 1) you want to present stimuli from an item bank (e.g already created by [`itembankr`](https://github.com/syntheso/itembankr/)) in [`psychTestR`](https://pmcharrison.github.io/psychTestR/)
 2) you want to sample from your item bank, perhaps based on some information the user provides at test time
-3) you are interested in recording audio/processing it
+3) you are interested in recording some 'non-standard' data and processing it

 We now discuss these uses cases

-## Presenting Stimuli
+## Presenting stimuli

 The main function is `present_stimuli` which can be used in a number of ways: